 MATERIAL MATTERS COLUMN

-The versatility of nanomaterials
+The essentials of biotechnology

 Professor David Williams DSc, FREng

 is Professor of Tissue Engineering at the University of Liverpool and Director of the UK Centre for Tissue Engineering located in the Universities of Liverpool and Manchester.
 He is Editor-in-Chief of Biomaterials, the leading journal in the biomaterials field.
 He is Scientific Director of STEPS, the European Commission Framework VI Programme on a Systems Approach to Tissue Engineering Products and Processes.
 Professor Williams is also a Managing Partner of Morgan & Masterson LLC, a consulting partnership that focusses on global health-care issues.